eshasajjanhar/eshasajjanhar.github.io/docs/research.md

   <figcaption>Best fit precession model overlaid on a VLA image of NGC 3516.</figcaption>
 </div>

 NGC 3516 is a low-redshift changing-look Seyfert galaxy with an S-shaped kpc-scale radio jet.
 This S-shaped morphology is also visible in its emission line gas, at a much smaller scale.
 I studied the morphology of the radio jet using archival data from the Very Large Array (VLA).
 I found that the S-shape of the jet could be explained using precession of the jet ejection axis.
-You can find the project report [here](/assets/research/VSRP_Report_Esha_Sajjanhar.pdf).
+You can find the project report [here](/assets/research/VSRP_Report_Esha_Sajjanhar.pdf) target="_blank".

 _Mentor: Dr. Preeti Kharb (NCRA-TIFR)_